Toshi-plsReadty/Toshi-plsReadty/README.md

 - i make kms/kys jokes so pls tell me if your uncomfortable with those
 - im slow at typing and tend to have a hard time putting words together so pls be patient with me
 - do no interact with me if my name has "dni", crowns are ok tho 👍
+- **do not do/say anything sexual towards me, it makes me very uncomfortable, also no idc if its juts a "joke".**
 - if you shit talk abt kins and comforts ill probably just hide you, i dont like starting drama with randos.
 - if you dont like hazamada (aka me) feel free to hide and ignore me ^^ , again i dont like starting drama
 - im afk half of the time and kinda shy so pls be patient when you talk to me